-The Board of the Managing Agent ("Board") sets risk appetite annually as part of the Syndicate's business planning.
-A Risk and Capital Committee generally meets quarterly to review and update the Syndicate's risk register and to monitor performance against risk appetite using a series of key risk indicators.
+The Board of the Managing Agent ("Agency Board") sets risk appetite annually as part of the Syndicate's business planning and Individual Capital Assessment process.
+The Syndicate has developed a risk and control framework which is built on an Enterprise Risk Management Model that aims to integrate existing risk programmes into a more holistic, embedded risk and capital management framework.
+This is reviewed annually as part of the Syndicate Business Forecast ("SBF") and Solvency Capital Requirement ("SCR") process.

 The principal risks and uncertainties faced by the Agency are as follows: